-Mitchell et al. (202x) challenged the assertion of a ubiquitous CREA pattern across mammals and reasoned that the frequently observed pattern is often a product of what they termed “bite force allometry” and phylogenetic niche conservatism.
+Mitchell et al. (202x) challenged the assertion of a ubiquitous CREA pattern across mammals and reasoned that the frequently observed pattern is often a product of bite force allometry and phylogenetic niche conservatism.
 More closely related species tend to have more similar ecology and behaviour; however, larger species can also generate the same absolute bite force as smaller species with reduced relative bite force demand on their larger facial skeletons.
 Therefore, if related species share common dietary regimes or biting behaviours, larger species can sacrifice some capacity for bite force generation in their craniofacial architecture in favour of alternative selective pressures.
-Under this assumption morphological shifts in cranial morphology are only predicted in association with substantial changes in dietary material properties, regardless of body size.
+Under this assumption, morphological shifts in cranial morphology are only predicted in association with substantial changes in dietary material properties, regardless of body size.

 Among mammals, rodent skulls are one of the most striking cases of strong allometry coinciding with a CREA pattern of shape variation.
 A recent study (Marcy et al. 2020) showed that a sample of mostly Australian rodents, diverging as early as ten million years ago, have a highly conserved slope of allometry explaining over a third of their overall shape variation.
+The shape variation explained by allometry is also aligned with CREA, both in the definition adopted in Marcy et al. (2020; referring to a longer/elongated rostrum/muzzle/snout) and Mitchell et al. (202x; referring to hyperallometric gracilization more generally).
 This supports previous work suggesting that the strong allometry occurs as a result of stabilizing selection on the rodent gnawing apparatus, which is complex and highly adaptive for omnivory [7, 10].
-It might also explain the clade’s unique but slow-evolving morphological evolution through time (Goswami et al. 2023).
+It might also explain the clade’s unique overall shape but slow-evolving morphological evolution through time (Goswami et al. 2023).
 Support for this comes from developmental evidence suggesting that cranial growth – which is by definition allometric – varies substantially, such that similar specialisations can arise from different growth patterns (Beaver/muskrat paper, Wilson 2013).
-Moreover, Marcy et al.’s (2021) previous work has shown that species whose shape appeared most distinct from the common evolutionary allometric pattern tended to be ecological specialists with distinct diets or locomotor modes [7].
-For example, the two carnivorous species have evolved craniomandibular joints that increase gape but reduce gnawing ability relative to other murids [11].
+Moreover, Marcy et al.’s (2021) work showed that species whose shape appeared most distinct from the common evolutionary allometric pattern tended to be ecological specialists with distinct diets and locomotor modes [7].
+This is consistent with Mitchell et al.’s (2023) hypothesis that CREA patterns disappear when dietary hardness changes, and also highlights that patterns of variation beyond allometric scaling are worth investigating on their own.

 Assessing the impact and scope of cranial adaptation in situations where CREA appears to be the dominant pattern has the potential to clarify the origins of CREA, and also the conditions under which adaptations can be superimposed over CREA patterns of shape variation.
-The rodent sample assessed in Marcy et al. (2020) offers an ideal opportunity for this because it combines allometrically highly uniform species with specific deviations from the common pattern.
-These include the aforementioned carnivorous rodents, but also a group of ecological specialists with a distinct locomotor mode, the hopping mice (Notomys) and the rabbit-rat (Conilurus penicillatus).
+The rodent sample assessed in Marcy et al. (2020) offers an ideal opportunity because it combines allometrically highly uniform species with specific deviations from the common pattern.
+These include the carnivorous rodents, but also a group of ecological specialists with a distinct non-diet related locomotor mode, the hopping mice (Notomys) and the rabbit-rat (Conilurus penicillatus).
 The latter group is of interest because of their conspicuous “facial tilt” of the anterior cranium, an adaptation resulting in an expansion of their field of view while hopping or bounding [12].
 This makes hopping and bounding species intriguing cases to examine in the allometry-free morphospace as their rostral shapes may depend on the degree to which the facial tilt is independent from CREA.